-To calculate Beta or (ฮฒ), you need to divide the variance of an equity’s return by the covariance of a stock index’s return.
+To calculate Beta (β), you need to divide the variance of an equity’s return by the covariance of a stock index’s return.

 Beta can give you an estimate of a stock’s risk and some idea of market volatility.
-Ideally, it will tell you the difference between a stock’s risk and the risk of an entire index market.
+Ideally, it will tell you the difference between a stock’s risk and the risk of the entire index.

 To calculate Beta, you must use the formula: Beta = Variance of an Equity’s Return / Covariance of the Stock Index’s Return.
-To put it another way, Beta compares the volatility of a stock (or a portfolio) to the volatility of a benchmark index like the S&P 500.
+To put it another way, Beta compares a stock’s (or a portfolio’s) volatility to that of a benchmark index like the S&P 500.

 If a stock has a beta greater than 1, it is more volatile than the benchmark index.
 On the other hand, if a stock has a beta of less than 1, it is less volatile than its benchmark index.